wp-plugins/wp-arabic-virtual-keyboard/readme.txt

 1. Upload "wp-arabic-keyboard" file to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Arabic Keyboard for more instructions.
+3. Go to "Arabic Keyboard" for more instructions.

 * **If you more details visit official plugin Page.** http://webexplorar.com/wordpress-arabic-virtual-keyboard-plugin/